Home

 In other words, the longer the length l or the height h, the narrower is the width w.

-Type 3: A quantity varies directly as one quantity and inversely as another.
+Example 2: A quantity varies directly as one quantity and inversely as another.

-The speed, s, of a moving object varies directly as the distance travelled, d, and varies inversely as the time taken, t.
+The speed, s, of a moving object varies directly as the distance traveled, d, and varies inversely as the time taken, t.
 Express s as a joint variation in terms of d and t.

 Solution: